mlcardenascs/imagewithsockets/README.md

 Send an retrieve an image using sockets in Python and C++

-You have to specify the IP address and the Port that you are going to work.
+You have to specify the IP address and the Port you will use.